 We decided to hit up the Volcán Michinmahuida trail as it was listed at the longest and harder trails in Parque Pumalín.
 We figured we should tackle it first after our couple nights splurging in a nice hotel.
 Plus there was very little information about what we’d see on the hike at all.

 It ended up being a long and tough hike through the forest before ascending to the foot of the glacier.
-See part 8 of the series for in depth details (coming soon).
+See part 8 for in depth details.

 We decided a stay indoors was warranted after the long hike so we booked another night at Hostel Casa Indömita.
 Before we went there, we headed to Chaitén to pick up some groceries and to book our return ferry back to Puerto Montt.
 I had hoped for the overnight ferry from Chaitén to Quellón on the Chiloé Peninsula through Naviera Austral to something new on the way back, but it was full.
 So we ended up booking the same ferry back.
 Lastly before we headed back to Hostel Casa Indömita to cook dinner, I couldn’t resist a completo hot dog and Meg couldn’t resist the fries that came with it.